hashicorp/terraform/website/docs/commands/state/list.html.md

 ## Example: Filtering by Module

-This example will only list resources in the given module:
+This example will list resources in the given module and any submodules:

 ```
 $ terraform state list module.elb
 module.elb.aws_elb.main
+module.elb.module.secgroups.aws_security_group.sg
 ```

 ## Example: Filtering by ID